 Compelling content marketing allows you to tell customers your brand’s story and there are various ways to create content that is both findable and shareable.
 From blogging to various forms of social media, sharing your brand’s story has never been easier.
 With so much content being published on a daily basis, the challenge for content teams is how to cut through the digital noise.
 The solution?
 Create content that is both useful and educational.
 Take the collaboration and communication brand Slack.
 They have a blog called ‘Several People Are Typing’ where they write blog posts containing lots of tips and tricks for users on how to use their platform effectively.
 They also write about events they’ve attended or hosted, share brand announcements (such as their new logo) and offer up a stack of productivity hacks (such as Slack and G Suite integration).
 This is a great example of useful and educational content which builds brand trust and increases brand awareness amongst both new and existing users.

 Another great way to build trust amongst B2B customers is to do a case study featuring one of your clients.
 Why not interview one of your existing clients to see how they best benefitted from your brand?
 Ask them about the challenges they faced and how they overcame them - it makes for educational and shareable content!
-You can read our case study with Blinkist here.
 Bonus tip: don’t forget to ask your clients to share it on their own social media.

-Just remember not to go too overbord on the sales content.
-Accoring to Marketing Charts, "93% of brands focus their content on marketing their own products and services, which doesn’t help the B2B buyer research new ideas."
+Just remember not to go too overboard on the sales content.
+According to Marketing Charts, "93% of brands focus their content on marketing their own products and services, which doesn’t help the B2B buyer research new ideas."

 Hiring a professional content writer will help to shape your brand’s narrative and they can write for a variety of niche audiences and personas.
 Good content marketing isn’t just about filling up the internet with filler content and putting any old vague hashtag on it - it must serve a strategic purpose.
 A content writer will work with or help to develop a content strategy, will have the skill to write persuasively or educationally in a tone of voice that is relatable to your audience.
 They can write white papers, case studies, landing pages, blogs, or social media content and refresh existing content and help brands to develop a set of guidelines that can be used for both external marketing and internal communications.
 Quality writing and content will help build brand trust from your audience.